moinwiki/moin/docs/admin/serve.rst

 moin scripts next
 -----------------
 OK, so if you got `test.wsgi` working, you'll easily get the moin WSGI app working, too.
-Please read the contents of the moin script you want to use, there might be something you need to adapt to your setup (e.g. pathes to fix).
+Please read the contents of the moin script you want to use (see `docs/examples/deployment/`), there might be something you need to adapt to your setup (e.g. pathes to fix).

 For Apache2 + mod_wsgi, use `moin.wsgi` (you can also use it as a starting point for other servers maybe).